What does the Autumn 2021 Budget and Spending Review mean for Net Zero Buildings | Deloitte UK has been saved

 This expenditure has been allocated across a series of initiatives including:

 In addition to fiscal injections, business rates relief has been implemented to help encourage investment in property improvements.
 As a result, those businesses that make qualifying improvements to the property they occupy or operate will not face an increase in business rate bills for 12 months after.
 This scheme should help enable businesses to adapt to the rising demand to make improvements to their premises that support net zero targets.

 The government will be distributing funds to address the climate crisis and become net-zero through methods such as fund investments (e.g. Net Zero Hydrogen Fund), grants (e.g. innovation grants and home upgrade grants), relief (e.g. business rates relief) and loans (e.g. for manufacturing wind turbine blades).

 Sophie is an Assistant Manager within the Occupiers and Capital Projects team.
-Having joined Deloitte in 2018, Sophie has recently qualified as an RICS Chartered Surveyor having undertaken the Management Consultancy Pathway.
+Sophie joined Deloitte in 2018 and is an RICS Chartered Surveyor.
 Sophie has experience with private and public sector clients, helping them with workplace strategy, asset performance management and technology solution implementation programme.